-WVU Extension Service STEMCARE wants to encourage West Virginia families to participate in the Rube Goldberg Bar of Soap Video Challenge.
+WVU Extension Service STEMCARE wants to encourage West Virginia families to participate in the Rube Goldberg Water a Plant Video Challenge.
 Four winning machines will be chosen for top prizes.
 Register online using the button below.
-Submissions are due May 31, 2020.
+Submissions are due August 7, 2020.

 Instilling a growth mindset in West Virginia's youth.